XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

 2. only solves numerical stability issues, no implication of overall model performance
 3. possible cause: learning rate that that results in large wight updates, data prep that allows large differences in the target variable, loss function that allows calculation of large error values

-Accelerate learning with Batch normalization
+Accelerate learning with batch normalization
 -----------------
 train deep neural networks with tens of layers is challenging as they can be sensitive to the initial random weights and configuration of the learning algorithm. one possible reason for this difficulty is the distribution of the inputs to layers deep in the network may change after each mini batch when the weights are updates. this can cause the learning algorithm to forever change a moving target. this change in the distribution of inputs to layers in the network is referred to by the internal covariate shift.